Period Table & Energy Random Retrieval

 2 / 10

-Using enthalpies of combustion ΔcH, calculate the enthalpy change for the hydrogenation of propene:
+Using enthalpies of combustion ΔcH, calculate the enthalpy change for the cracking of butane:

 Select the data from the 'Selection of Enthalpies of Formation and Combustion' shown above.